 If you use a USB hub to connect your iPhone to your computer, it might be in your best interest to discard the hub.
 Some hubs are known to cause issues, and as a result, they can create problems for iPhones.
 Try connecting your iPhone directly to your computer instead of using the hub to ensure that everything is working properly.

 Way 3: Reset Network Settings

 A lack of battery charge will prevent your iPhone from restoring successfully.
-So, to fix this issue, first, try to charge your iPhone if it isn't charging properly.
+So, to fix the iPhone keeps restarting while restore issue, first, try to charge your iPhone if it isn't charging properly.
 If that fails to fix the problem, try unplugging your iPhone from the charger for 5 minutes and then plug it back in.
 Shut down your iPhone for at least five seconds just to clear saved memory before you turn it back on.

 Way 6: Use the Original USB Lightning Cable